On the duality of massive Kalb-Ramond and Proca fields: Appendix: The duality of the massive 3-form

 and arrive at the following Lagrangian density

 Integrating out the non-propagating degrees of freedom, $\mu$ and $C_i^T$, (\ref{eq::3formL1}) becomes

-Contrary to the kinetic term for the scalar field (\ref{eq::scalaraction}), this one clearly vanishes in the massless limit.
-Note that the difference between the two kinetic terms is that (\ref{eq::3formL1}) is not canonically normalised.
+We can notice that the difference between the two kinetic terms is that (\ref{eq::3formL1}) is not canonically normalised.
 The canonically normalised variable is

 After canonical normalization of the fields the two kinetic terms look the same.
-However, we should be careful since for $m=0$ , due to its definition, we should set $\chi_n=0$, whereas the same does not hold for the scalar $\phi$.
-Furthermore, the minimal level of quantum fluctuations for the fields $\phi$ and $\chi$ differs for scales $\frac{1}{L^2}\gg m^2$.
+However, the minimal level of quantum fluctuations for the original fields $\phi$ and $\chi$ differs for scales $\frac{1}{L^2}\gg m^2$.
 On one side we have for the scalar field

 while on the other

 The mass dependence only appears for the pseudo-scalar of the 3-form.
 Similarly to the contrast between Kalb-Ramond and Proca fields, this will be the source of the distinction for the two interacting theories. \\ Now we shall add a self-interaction to of each of the theories.
 The actions are given by